MichelleFMB/project-GMT/README.md

 This project was created for Get Me Therapy.

-I created the app web with redux structure, authentication sections, tracking section and UX design section with mui material.
+I created the web app with redux structure, authentication sections, tracking section and UI design section with mui material.

 ## Run